mayfield/jscoop/README.md

 jscoop
 ========
-JavaScript Cooperative Multitasking Locks and Batch Processing
+JavaScript Cooperative Multitasking Locks and Jobs Processing

 This is port of Python's asyncio locks, futures and queues modules along with batch processing routines.

-Compat
+Compatibility
 --------
-Any modern browser
+* Any modern browser
-Any modern NodeJS
+* Any modern NodeJS